-Figure 47: Open Perspective Button
+Figure 46: Open Perspective Button

 When creating routing applications, you will use either Composer perspective or Composer Design perspective.
-The other perspectives on the menu are used for Composer voice applications (not covered in this guide) or are listed there by default since Composer is based on Eclipse (see page 10).
+When debugging, you will use ORS Debugging perspective.
+The other perspectives on the menu are used for Composer voice applications (not covered in this guide) or are listed there by default since Composer is based on Eclipse (see page 9).

-Assume you select Composer Design perspective as shown in Figure 47.
-The GUI changes to be more streamlined for placing, connecting and configuring blocks in the canvas as shown in Figure 48:
+Assume you select Composer Design perspective as shown in Figure 46.
+The GUI changes to be more streamlined for placing, connecting and configuring blocks in the canvas as shown in Figure 47: